I read a great article talking about the importance of singers relying on feeling over hearing when it comes to performing well.

 There are also strong cultural messages delivered to us about our bodies, and I find many of us have nearly combative relationships with their physical form.
 The messaging we receive about the lack of enough-ness of our bodies is deafening and shuts down the ability to actually LIVE in our instruments in a way that we can feel them.

-I find movement, in the right doses, at the right pace, worked on in an environment where we feel safe, is a powerful tool in beginning to feel our body and develop body awareness.
+The best way I know to work towards embodiment is to move.
+Movement, in the right doses, at the right pace, worked on in an environment where we feel safe, is the most powerful tool we have to feel our body and develop body awareness.